malee31/Slack-to-Discord-Bridge/README.md

 Go to the [Discord Developers Portal](https://discord.com/developers/applications) and create a new bot<br>
 Find the `Client ID` in the `General Information` page and replace the braces in this url with it to invite it to the Discord Server you want to use with Admin permissions(Required): https://discord.com/oauth2/authorize?client_id={Client_ID_Goes_Here}&scope=bot&permissions=8 <br>
 Next, go to the `Bot` page and reveal the `TOKEN` for the bot. <br>
-Copy it and paste it into the `DISCORD_TOKEN` field of the `.env` file <br>
-Fill out the remaining fields of the `.env` file from the Slack App Set-Up and get ready to run it! <br>
 Optional: Customize the bot by giving it a name, profile picture, and description on the `General Information` page<br>

 # Set-Up Complete!
 Now let's run it

 At last, run `node .` and the Discord Bot and Slack App will both boot up.<br>
-Send a message to a Slack channel the Slack App is part of and watch the message appear on Discord as well!
+Send a message to a Slack channel that the Slack App is in and watch the message appear on Discord as well!

 # Documentation